-Bezos’ rocket company pins crash on overheated engine nozzle
+Bezos' Blue Origin pinpoints reason for September rocket failure

 The investigation found that a design change led to the problem, which is being fixed, according to Blue Origin.
 The next flight will carry the experiments that were on the failed launch.

-It was the first launch accident for the Kent, Washington-based Blue Origin, founded in 2000 by Bezos, who also started Amazon.
+It was the first launch accident for Blue Origin, founded in 2000 by Bezos, who also started Amazon.

 The company has launched 31 people to the edge of space since 2021, including Bezos and William Shatner, the original Captain Kirk of TV’s “Star Trek.”